Azerbaijan says illegal Armenian armed groups again use radio interference against civil aviation | News.az

 Azerbaijan says illegal Armenian armed groups again use radio interference against civil aviation

-Illegal Armenian armed detachments in the territory of the Republic of Azerbaijan, where the Russian peacekeeping contingent is temporarily stationed, once again used radio-frequency interference to GPS satellite navigation systems of passenger aircraft of airlines flying through the airspace of Azerbaijan, the Defense Ministry’s press service told News.Az.
+Illegal Armenian armed detachments in the territory of the Republic of Azerbaijan, where the Russian peacekeeping contingent is temporarily stationed, once again used radio-frequency interference to GPS satellite navigation systems of passenger aircraft of foreign airlines flying through the airspace of Azerbaijan, the Defense Ministry of Azerbaijan told News.Az.

-On September 18, from 20:28 to 20:34, there were degrades in the operation of the GPS satellite navigation system of the E-190 passenger aircraft of Azerbaijan Airlines, which was flying on the Tbilisi-Baku route, the ministry said.
+As a result of the use of radio-frequency interference on September 1, from 11:15 to 11:36, there were degrades in the operation of the GPS satellite navigation system of the B-77L passenger aircraft of American Airlines, which was flying on the Paris-Beijing route, and from 13:30 to 13:58 in the operation of the GPS satellite navigation system of the C-650 passenger aircraft of the Israel Airlines, which was flying on Tel Aviv-Baku route.

+The command of the Russian peacekeeping contingent has been informed about the facts.